-To operate the cockpit showers, the water pressure switch located on the DC panel must be in the "on" position.
-For the aft shower, open the cover and pull the shower wand from the recessed deck fitting.
+To operate the cockpit shower, the water pressure switch located on the DC panel must be in the "on" position.
+Open the cockpit shower cover and pull the wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the aft shower wand into the recessed fitting, gently feed the hose down through the deck and replace the cover on the fitting.
-For the forward shower, pull out the hose and depress the lever on the back of the wand to spray water.
-For continuous or hands free operation, pull up on the lever until it reaches the locked position.
-To reinstall the forward shower wand, gently feed the hose down through the deckwing and replace the cover on the fitting.
-The water pressure pump is located in the port aft bert rigging area and may be accessed by removing the provided access panel.
+To reinstall the shower wand into the recessed fitting, gently feed the hose down through the deck and replace the cover on the fitting.
+The water pressure pump is located in the port outboard aft berth rigging area.
 Reference "Pressurized Fresh Water System" on page 8-31 for a layout diagram.